-- --develop shared goals and visions for their districts and zones - --hold training events whenever possible in their geographic area of responsibility - --send communications to district leadership to facilitate better communication within the districts and zone - --encourage positive change in the districts they serve.
-(June 2018 Mtg., Bd.
-Dec.
-172)
+- develop shared goals and visions for their districts and zones - hold training events whenever possible in their geographic area of responsibility - send communications to district leadership to facilitate better communication within the districts and zone - encourage positive change in the districts they serve.

 29.010.2.
-Coordinator Training
+Regional Leader Learning Event

-Newly-appointed coordinators attend a joint-training institute named "Regional Leaders Training Institute," (RLTI).
-RLTI is planned by a Moderator and two lead facilitators in consultation with the general secretary.
-The RLTI Moderator is selected jointly by the Incoming Trustee Chair-elect and the President-nominee.
-The Incoming Trustee Chair-elect and the President-nominee each select one of the two RLTI lead facilitators.
-Candidate selections for the RLTI Moderator and lead facilitator names are shared with the RI Board and TRF Trustees for review before appointments are finalized.
+Incoming regional leaders attend one of two in-person learning events to orient them to their role and build capacity based on the skills their role requires.
+This event is planned by a Moderator and lead facilitators representing each regional leader group in consultation with the general secretary.
+The moderator is selected jointly by the Incoming Trustee Chair-elect and the President-nominee.
+The Incoming Trustee Chair-elect and the President-nominee select the lead facilitators for the roles they appoint.
+The names of those selected for moderator and lead facilitator are shared with the RI Board and TRF Trustees for review before appointments are finalized.

-Second and third year coordinators are provided continued training, learning, and skill-building opportunities through a structured plan provided by the general secretary.
-(June 2018 Mtg., Bd.
+Second and third year regional leaders are provided continued resources, learning, and skill-building opportunities through a structured plan provided by the general secretary.
+(January 2023 Mtg., Bd.
 Dec.
-172)
+86)

 Source: October 2015 Mtg., Bd.
 Dec.
 34; January 2014 Mtg., Bd.
 Dec.
 93; Amended by June 2018 Mtg., Bd.
 Dec.
-172
+172; January 2023 Mtg., Bd.
+Dec.
+86